Find out about the continuing professional development requirements, including changes for 2021/22.

 - if you work part time, or reduced hours.

-You can get an exemption if you only practised for part of the CPD year.
-In this case you only need to complete CPD units for the time that you held a practising certificate.
+If you only practised for part of the CPD year, you only need to complete CPD units for the time that you held a practising certificate.
 The pro-rata calculation table in the CPD rules will show you how many units you need to complete.
 If you have met the pro-rata CPD units you can select 'Yes' to the continuing professional development question on the renewal application.